hashicorp/terraform-provider-azurerm/website/docs/r/dedicated_host_group.html.markdown

 * `location` - (Required) The Azure location where the Dedicated Host Group exists.
 Changing this forces a new resource to be created.

-* `platform_fault_domain_count` - (Required) Number of fault domains that the host group can span.
+* `platform_fault_domain_count` - (Required) The number of fault domains that the Dedicated Host Group spans.
 Changing this forces a new resource to be created.

-* `zones` - (Optional) Availability Zone to use for this host group.
-Only single zone is supported.
-The zone can be assigned only during creation.
-If not provided, the group supports all zones in the region.
-If provided, enforces each host in the group to be in the same zone.
+* `zones` - (Optional) A list of Availability Zones in which the Dedicated Host Group should be located.
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the resource.